tadvi/winc/README.md

 ![Example layout with two toolbars and status bar](dock_topbottom.png)

 This is basic layout.
 Instead of toolbars and status bar you can have Panel or any other control that can resize.
+Panel can have its own internal Dock that will arrange other controls inside of it.

 ![Example layout with two toolbars and navigation on the left](dock_topleft.png)

 This is layout with extra control(s) on the left.
 Left side is usually treeview or listview.

+The rule is simple: you either dock controls using SimpleDock OR use SetPos() to set them at fixed positions.
+That's it.

 At some point **winc** may get more sophisticated layout manager.